Location of India

-The land mass of India has an area of 3.28 million square km.
-India’s total areas accounts for about 2.4 per cent of the total geographical area of the world.
-India is the seventh largest country of the world.
-India has a land boundary of about 15200 km and the total length of the coast line of the mainland including Andaman and Nicobar and Lakshadweep is 7516.6 km.
+- India has a land boundary of about 15200 km and the total length of the coastline of the mainland including Andaman & Nicobar and Lakshadweep is 7516.6 km.

-Notwithstanding wide diversity, the Indian society has fostered unity and homogeneity.
-To a large extent this unity and homogeneity has been promoted by the geographical features of the country.
+- Notwithstanding wide diversity, Indian society has fostered unity and homogeneity.
+To a large extent, this unity and homogeneity have been promoted by the geographical features of the country.

 (i) On its north, India is bounded by lofty mountains.
-These mountains run east-west for thousands of kilometers.
+These mountains run east-west for thousands of kilometres.
 These provide a natural wall against all possible intrusions.